A. C. Cotter: Biography

-Anthony Cotter was born Anthony Kottermair on September 21, 1879 in Ainried, Bavaria, Germany to Wolfgang Kottermair.
+Anthony Cotter was born Anthony Kottermair on September 21, 1879, in Ainried, Bavaria, Germany to Wolfgang Kottermair.
 On December 14, 1924, he became a citizen of the United States.

-He entered the Society of Jesus on October 20, 1899, and was ordained in 1913, after having taught as a professor from 1905-1910 at Canisius College in Buffalo, New York.
+He entered the Society of Jesus on October 20, 1899, and was ordained in 1913, after having taught as a professor from 1905 to 1910 at Canisius College in Buffalo, New York.
 He officially changed his name from Kottermair to Cotter, the name he was already known by in the Society, shortly after becoming a U.S. citizen.

 He obtained a Doctorate in Sacred Theology, probably sometime between 1939 and 1942, as is gathered from his various journal articles, namely, TU ES PETRUS, published in 1942 signed ANTHONY C. COTTER, S.J., S.T.D., compared with his previous articles, all signed without the "S.T.D.", including the last article before the "S.T.D." signature, THE ESCHATOLOGICAL DISCOURSE of July 1939.

 He died on June 13, 1954, in Boston, having taught at Weston College for 29 years.